-This section is based on Annex B of Keeping Children Safe in Education 2023.
+This section is based on Annex B of KCSIE.
 Annex B includes further information about other safeguarding issues to be aware of.
-All concerns under this section should be addressed in line with the section 7 of this document, unless stated otherwise.
+All concerns under this section should be addressed in line with the section 6 of this document, unless stated otherwise.